dorsa-nouri/dorsa-nouri/README.md

 welcome to my GitHub Page 🚀

 # About me 👀
 I'm passionate about creating beautiful and responsive web applications.
-As a Front-end developer with expertise in Vue.js (2/3), my primary focus is to develop and maintain responsive user-facing web applications and components, following generally accepted practices and workflows, ensuring that I produce robust, secure, modular, and maintainable code.
+As a Front-end developer with expertise in Vue.js (2/3) , and also React.js , my primary focus is to develop and maintain responsive user-facing web applications and components, following generally accepted practices and workflows, ensuring that I produce robust, secure, modular, and maintainable code.
 I have excellent problem-solving skills and am committed to team collaboration, perfect communication, and delivering a high-quality product.🦾